Personal Website - http://bryanglass.org/

-Bryan is the founding member and General Editor of The British Scholar Society, a non-profit educational organization dedicated to investigating Britain’s interactions with the world from the seventeenth century to the present.
-In addition to founding the Britain and the World journal, which is published by Edinburgh University Press, Bryan serves as an Editor of the Britain and the World book series with Palgrave Macmillan.
+Moreover, Bryan is dedicated to serving the wider History profession.
+He is the founding member and General Editor of The British Scholar Society, a non-profit educational organization dedicated to investigating Britain’s interactions with the world from the seventeenth century to the present.
+In addition to founding the Britain and the World journal (ranked as the 35th best History journal in the world by the Thomson Reuters Social Sciences Citation Index), which is published by Edinburgh University Press, Bryan serves as the Lead Editor of the Britain and the World book series with Palgrave Macmillan.

 HIST 1310: US History to 1877

 A general survey of the history of the United States from its settlement to the end of Reconstruction.

 A general survey of western civilization from earliest times to the end of the 17th century.

 A general survey of world civilization from the 17th Century to the present.